vectordotdev/timber-io/_posts/2017-04-01-the-many-flaws-of-activesupport-tagged-logging.md

 the `session_id`, `remote_addr`, and `user_id` tags.
 Some as many as 15 tags!
 And, why not?
 It's useful, critical, data that you need to analyze your logs.
 Why is this bad?

-1. **Your logs are no longer human readable.** They are noisy, full of long hashes, and the start of the log message is no longer aligned.
+1. **Your logs are no longer human readable.**<br />They are noisy, full of long hashes, and the start of the log message is no longer aligned.
-2. **Your tag data is ambiguous.** It requires preconceived knowledge of how your tags are ordered.
+2. **Your tag data is ambiguous.**<br />It requires preconceived knowledge of how your tags are ordered.
    Anyone not in-the-know has no idea which one is the `request_id` or the `session_id`.
-3. **It's brittle, inconsistent, there's no contract.** It is highly likely these tags will change, as well as the order.
+3. **It's brittle, inconsistent, there's no contract.**<br />It is highly likely these tags will change, as well as the order.
 Anyone relying on this data for alerts, graphs, etc, will be reacting changes _after_ things break.
 4. **It's still a pain to search.**